Thimisua

 Thimisua also known as Sidi-Bou-Argoub is an archaeological site in Tunisia, located at 36.310720°N 9.319186° and which is known for the ampitheter there.
-This structure is described as oval in shape with two entries and a longitudal axis.
+This structure is described as oval in shape with two entries and a longitudinal axis.

 During the Roman Empire the town of Thmisua was a civitas of Africa Proconsularis.
 It was down stream from the Municipium of Thabbora and it prospered from 330BC to 640AD.